 GTA 5 PS5 and Xbox Series X is happening.
-The iconic GTA 5 will have released on three generations of consoles after it arrives, "expanded and enhanced", on the new consoles later this year.
+The iconic GTA 5 will have released on three generations of consoles after it arrives, "expanded and enhanced", on the new consoles this November.
 More than seven years after its first release, and 130 million copies shipped later, GTA 5 (and its multiplayer component, GTA Online) is still enormously successful for Rockstar Games and Take-Two Interactive.
 Even if it means you're not getting GTA 6 in the immediate future, the key intent here is keeping GTA Online's player base engaged across generations.

+Want to know more?
 Here's what we know about GTA 5 on PS5 and Xbox Series X so far.

 - GTA 6: who knows when it's coming out?